Batman: Mask of the Phantasm

-Originally planned for a direct-to-video release, Warner Bros. gave Mask of the Phantasm a theatrical release, condensing its production into a strenuous eight-month schedule.
+Originally planned for a direct-to-video release, Warner Bros. ultimately gave Mask of the Phantasm a theatrical release, condensing its production into a strenuous eight-month schedule.
 The film was the first theatrical feature film produced by Warner Bros.
-Animation, and was released through the studio's Family Entertainment division on December 25, 1993, to positive reviews from critics, who praised the stylized animation, voice performances, story, and music.
-In the years since its release, Mask of the Phantasm has developed a cult following, and continued to receive acclaim.
-In 2011, Time ranked it as one of the 10 best superhero films ever.
-In 2017, Screen Rant named the film the best Batman movie of all time.
-In 2018, Paste magazine called the film "the greatest Batman movie".
-In 2022, Empire magazine named it the best Batman film.
-Also in 2022, Rolling Stone placed Mask of the Phantasm at number 19 on its list of the 50 Greatest Superhero Movies of All Time, being the only traditionally-animated film included, the third-best animated superhero film and the second-best Batman film of all time, behind only The Dark Knight (number eight).
+Animation, and was released through the studio's Family Entertainment label on December 25, 1993, to generally positive reviews from critics, who praised the stylized animation, voice performances, story, and music.

 Due to the decision to release it in theaters on short notice, Mask of the Phantasm failed at the box office.
 After its release on home media, it became financially successful.
-Its success led to other animated Batman movies, though direct-to-video releases, such as Batman & Mr. Freeze: SubZero (1998).
 Until the limited release of Batman: The Killing Joke in 2016, Mask of the Phantasm was the only animated Batman film to be given a theatrical release, as well as the only one to receive a full theatrical release until The Lego Batman Movie in 2017.

 Plot

-A young Bruce Wayne and Andrea Beaumont begin a relationship after meeting while visiting their respective parents' graves.
-During this time, Bruce makes his first attempts at crime-fighting.
-While he succeeds in foiling robberies, he is discouraged that the criminals do not fear him.
-Bruce becomes conflicted about whether to commit to his relationship with Andrea or defend Gotham City to avenge his parents, but eventually he proposes marriage.
-Andrea accepts, only to mysteriously leave Gotham with her father, businessman Carl Beaumont, ending the engagement in a Dear John letter.
-Heartbroken, Bruce assumes the mantle of Batman.